awslabs/generative-ai-cdk-constructs/src/cdk-lib/bedrock/README.md

   entry: path.join(__dirname, '../lambda/action-group'),
 });

-agent.addActionGroup({
+const actiongroup = new bedrock.AgentActionGroup(this,'actionGroups',{
       actionGroupName: 'query-library',
       description: 'Use these functions to get information about the books in the library.',
       actionGroupExecutor: actionGroupFunction,
       actionGroupState: "ENABLED",
       apiSchema: bedrock.ApiSchema.fromAsset(path.join(__dirname, 'action-group.yaml')),
-});
+    })
 ```

 Python